Skandinaviske/OnosAuTest/README.md

 This file is used in Starttest.jar, it will delete the *~/.ssh/known_hosts* and *~/.ssh/known_hosts.old* files in the target machines.
 Because I find it sometimes will cause some errors when we run the testcases.
 The source code of CleanupMachine.jar is in **CleanupMachine** folder．

 ## Notices
-1.If you first run 3 node testcases and then you want to run 1 node testcases, please **Shut off instance** which you don't need.
+1. If you first run 3 node testcases and then you want to run 1 node testcases, please **Shut off instance** which you don't need.
 It sometimes affect the test results.
-2.Don't delete id_rsa, id_rsa.pub, oneNodeDemo, threeNodeDemo after run onosAuTest1node.jar or onosAuTest3nodes.jar, because they will be used when you run Starttest.jar.
+2. Don't delete id_rsa, id_rsa.pub, oneNodeDemo, threeNodeDemo after run onosAuTest1node.jar or onosAuTest3nodes.jar, because they will be used when you run Starttest.jar.
-3.If you want to know the structure of the test scripts, please read **Tutorial of one node test.odp**.
+3. If you want to know the structure of the test scripts, please read **Tutorial of one node test.odp**.
-4.I will add the 7 node scripts after it runs properly with IOS.
+4. I will add the 7 node scripts after it runs properly with IOS.

 ## Author:
 Ailwyn